obmarg/cynic/cynic-book/src/derives/query-fragments.md

   cases where you wish to do this yourself.
 Note that it is your responsibility to ensure the Deserialize impl is correct: many of cynics guarantees only hold when cynic generates the Deserialize impl.
+- `rename_all="camelCase"` tells cynic to rename all the rust field names with a particular rule to match their GraphQL counterparts.
+If not provided this defaults to camelCase to be consistent with GraphQL conventions.

 #### Field Attributes